MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/personal-data-encryption/overview-pde.md

 There's also a [PDE CSP](/windows/client-management/mdm/personaldataencryption-csp) available for MDM solutions that support it.

 > [!NOTE]
 > Enabling the PDE policy on devices only enables the PDE feature.
-It does not protect any files.
-To protect files via PDE, use the [PDE APIs](/uwp/api/windows.security.dataprotection.userdataprotectionmanager).
-The PDE APIs can be used to create custom applications and scripts to specify which files to protect and at what level to protect the files.
-Additionally, the PDE APIs can't be used to protect files until the PDE policy has been enabled.
+It does not protect any content.
+To protect content via PDE, use the [PDE APIs](/uwp/api/windows.security.dataprotection.userdataprotectionmanager).
+The PDE APIs can be used to create custom applications and scripts to specify which content to protect and at what level to protect the content.
+Additionally, the PDE APIs can't be used to protect content until the PDE policy has been enabled.

 For information on enabling PDE via Intune, see [Enable Personal Data Encryption (PDE)](configure-pde-in-intune.md#enable-personal-data-encryption-pde).